Makers Italia

 WHAT IS THE WORLD MAKER FAIRE?

-Maker Faire is always a gathering of fascinating, curious people who enjoy learning and love sharing what they can do and ITALY was a part of this year's faire.
+Maker Faire is always a gathering of fascinating, curious people who enjoy learning and love sharing what they can do and

 The Italian showcase featured the amazing work by our Makers for all who embrace the do-it-yourself (or do-it-together)